Many investors or more DIY inclined home buyers like to buy rundown properties and restore them to their former glory.

 Risk involved in renovating

 All too often people start a renovation project only to run out of funds half way through.
-Often, they will approach their lender for a loan extension, but where they are unsuccessful they have to go to a different non-conforming lender who will allow them to borrow, but charge exorbitant interest rates.
+Often, they will approach their lender for a loan extension, but where they’re unsuccessful they have to go to a different non-conforming lender who will allow them to borrow, but charge exorbitant interest rates.
 The loan can be so large that selling the property once completed, is the only option available.

 If the property requires a lot of work, it may be harder to get a loan.
-However, it is best to enquire online or speak to one of our expert mortgage brokers on 1300 889 743 so they can assist you in applying to ensure that you maximise your chances of approval.
+However, it’s best to fill in our free assessment form or speak to one of our expert mortgage brokers on 1300 889 743 so they can assist you in applying to ensure that you maximise your chances of approval.

 Tips for renovating

-If you are thinking of borrowing to renovate, some general things to remember will ensure that the renovation goes smoothly:
+If you’re thinking of borrowing to renovate, some general things to remember will ensure that the renovation goes smoothly:

 - You can still find some properties that will sell cheaper and only require minor repairs.
 This will save you money and will still add value to the property.

 - Make sure that you get planning permission or check with your local council about requirements if you plan to make large structural changes to the property.

-- If you are renovating to sell in the near future, you want to think about adding in additional extras that will increase value to your house, but without large costs, such as quality flooring and appliances.
+- If you’re renovating to sell in the near future, you want to think about adding in additional extras that will increase value to your house, but without large costs, such as quality flooring and appliances.

 - Organise your finances and make sure you have a buffer in case anything goes wrong or you need for funds.

 Apply for a renovation mortgage

 Our mortgage brokers are experts in all types of construction loans, including home loans to renovate an existing home.
-Please call us on 1300 899 743 or enquire online and we will go through your options with you.
+Please call us on 1300 899 743 or complete our free assessment form and we will go through your options with you.